StanTechTips/Copilot-Help-Desk-Agent/09 - Test and Publish/README.md

 ---

-### ✅ Step 1 — Verify Licences & Access
+### ✅ Step 1 - Verify Licences & Access
 Confirmed that your Microsoft 365 tenant has the correct licences — Microsoft 365 Business Standard, Copilot Studio, Power Automate, and Exchange Online — before touching any configuration.

 ---

-### ✅ Step 2 — Create or Verify a Shared Mailbox
+### ✅ Step 2 - Create or Verify a Shared Mailbox
-Created a shared mailbox in the Exchange Admin Centre to act as the central inbox for all IT tickets submitted through the agent.
+Created a shared mailbox in the Exchange Admin Centre to act as The central inbox for all IT tickets submitted through the agent.
 No additional licence required — accessed by your IT team through their personal accounts.

 ---

-### ✅ Step 3 — Create a New Agent in Copilot Studio
+### ✅ Step 3 - Create a New Agent in Copilot Studio
 Built a blank agent in Copilot Studio and configured its identity — name, description, and instructions — to shape how it behaves in every conversation with users.

 ---

-### ✅ Step 4 — Build the "Submit a Ticket" Topic
+### ✅ Step 4 - Build the "Submit a Ticket" Topic
 Created the core conversation topic that triggers when a user wants to raise an IT ticket.
 Built six conversation nodes that collect the user's name, email, issue description, and urgency level